My Little Pony: Friendship Is Magic finale: The Ending of the End — Part 2

 Chrysalis, Tirek, and Cozy Glow imprison the ponies and celebrate their victory, but argue over what to do with the magic they have stolen.
-Discord, filled with remorse, enacts a plan to free Starlight so she can release the others.
+Discord, filled with remorse, enacts a plan to free Starlight so that she can release the others.
 Starlight, Princess Celestia, Princess Luna, Discord and the Pillars fend off the villains while Twilight's friends escape.
-As they search for Twilight, they find her taking refuge in the Crystal Empire having lost hope and fallen to despair, believing the villains are right and have finally won.
+As they search for Twilight, they find her taking refuge in the Crystal Empire having lost hope and fallen to despair, believing that the villains are right and have finally won.
 Suddenly, the Windigos return as a result of the hostility between the pony races and brings forth freezing weather.
 Encouraged by her friends, Twilight regains her confidence and they return to Canterlot to confront the villains.
 The Young Six manage to convince the pony races (as well as their own kingdoms) to end their re-formed strife towards each other in order to help Twilight and her friends save the day.
-The Mane 6 fight the villains, as the odds are evenly matched until villains gain the upper hand when they cowardly take Spike hostage in a desperate attempt to make the Mane 6 stand down.
+The Mane Six fight the villains, as the odds are evenly matched until villains gain the upper hand when they cowardly take Spike hostage in a desperate attempt to make the Mane Six stand down.
 Just as they're about to finally defeat Twilight and her friends, a giant army consisting of all of Equestria and the other kingdoms, led by the Young Six, arrive to assist in the battle.
-Twilight stands up to the villains and unites the magic of friendship within her friends, the Young Six and the Pillars to evaporate the Windigos and strip the villains of their power, after which Celestia, Luna and Discord turn them into stone as punishment for their crimes, and so they’ll never harm the Mane 6 ever again.
+Twilight stands up to the villains and unites the magic of friendship within her friends, the Young Six and the Pillars to evaporate the Windigos and strip the villains of their power, after which Celestia, Luna and Discord turn them into stone as punishment for their crimes, and so that they'll never harm the Mane Six ever again.
 Celestia expresses that she is proud of Twilight and that she is officially ready to rule Equestria.
 Twilight postpones her coronation so she and her friends can spend some quiet time after the battle.